Pritham-K/Dashboard/README.md

 To run the application, start the **Live Server** by clicking **Go Live** in the bottom right corner of the status bar in Visual Studio Code.
 This action will load the website in your default web browser.

 ![plot](https://github.com/BobsProgrammingAcademy/Responsive-Admin-Dashboard/blob/master/images/vscode.png?raw=true)

-## View the application

-Once the **Live Server** is up and running, go to http://127.0.0.1:5500/index.html to view the application.